flass/pantagruel/README.md

                        these can be obtained by searching https://www.ncbi.nlm.nih.gov/assembly and downloadingresults with options:
                          Source Database = 'RefSeq' and File type = 'All file types (including assembly-structure directory)'. defaults to $rootdir/NCBI/Assembly
-    -a|--custom_ass  path to folder of user-provided genome containing:
+    -a|--custom_ass  path to folder of user-provided genomes, containing:
                       _mandatory_
                        - a 'contigs/' folder where are stored all source genome assembly FASTA files OR
-                       - a 'prokka_annotation//' folder where are stored all files resulting from Prokka annotation _optionally_
+                       - a 'prokka_annotation/' folder where are stored all files resulting from Prokka annotation _optionally_
                        - a 'strain_infos.txt' file
                        (unnanotated contig fasta files); defaults to $rootdir/user_genomes